Meet the Team

 Heather has been a Director of AR since the company was established in 2003.
 Prior to that she was a Commercial Underwriter for a large insurance company and then following a career break joined the MoD as a civil servant.
 During her 14 years with the MoD Heather held various finance posts for several major programmes, including Trident and Lynx with her last role in the Civil Service being the Senior Finance Officer for the Merlin In-Service team.

 Jason joined AR in 2012 as the Principal Independent Structural Airworthiness Advisor (ISAA) for RAF Puma HC Mk1 and Mk2.
-He has over 20 years’ experience in delivering Structural Integrity advice during his time in the Royal Australian Navy Fleet Air Arm, QinetiQ and Aviation Requirements.
-He joined QinetiQ in 2005 where he provided ISAA advice to the MoD on various Fixed and Rotary Wing platforms.
-In 2016 he was appointed to the board of AR as Technical Director, responsible for overall ISAA delivery and Technical Assurance across all MoD Air Platforms supported by AR.
+He has over 25 years’ experience in delivering Structural Integrity advice during his time in the Royal Australian Navy Fleet Air Arm, QinetiQ and Aviation Requirements.
+He joined QinetiQ in 2005 as a Principal Structural Integrity Advisor; where he provided Independent Structural Airworthiness Advisor (ISAA) advice to the MoD and Industry on various Fixed and Rotary Wing platforms.
+In 2016 he was appointed to the board of AR as Technical Director, responsible for the delivery of ITE, ISAA and Technical Assurance across all MoD and Industry Air Platforms supported by AR.
 He has an MSc in Aerospace Vehicle Design from Cranfield University and a Bachelor of Aerospace Engineering from RMIT University, Australia.
-He is a Chartered Engineer and a Member of both the RAeS and American Helicopter Society.
+He is a Chartered Engineer, Fellow of the Royal Aeronautical Society and Member of the Vertical Flight Society.

 Dan joined AR in 2007 in a Business Development role.
 Alongside this, he delivered a 5 year contract as the Flight Manual Product Set SME for the Lightning Project Team.
 Dan spent 13 years in the Royal Navy Fleet Air Arm, firstly as a Sea King Commando pilot, serving in Bosnia and Sierra Leone and then as a Gazelle pilot serving in Kosovo.
 He was selected for a fast jet crossover and ultimately was the Operations Officer for 801 NAS flying the Sea Harrier FA2.
 His last job in the RN was as the Lightning and Harrier Desk Officer at Handling Squadron.
 Having spent 18 months away from AR (and the Defence Industry), Dan re-joined AR in November 2016 and was appointed to the Board in April 2017.